 • Have job security since HVAC positions can't be outsourced.

-Every job has sources of stress.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry avoid some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are both common during HVAC work.
-Reaching difficult-to-access equipment can be exhausting.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, which means professionals in HVAC can often find work in more places than other industries.
+While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-The newest models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, professional servicing will become even more important.
+New forms of heating and cooling systems use less energy or obtain it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by enrolling in classes at a community college or trade school.
-How much time is needed to become an HVAC technician varies from program to program, which is typically six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation builds on your existing industry knowledge to ensure the highest quality services.
+You can secure the needed certifications by taking classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+An employer may also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While some math is involved, the bulk of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
-A community college is usually around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 per year.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

 The daily schedule may vary on the work site as well as your specific skill set.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you will be more likely to keep to a set schedule for regular business hours.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls on a given day could vary considerably.
+Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 • HVAC manager, $72,515 average salary